Pig Ears for Dogs: Safe or Not?

 Good Alternative to Rawhide

-Unlike rawhide, they are easier to digest, don’t expand in the stomach, and are less likely to cause blockages when eaten properly.
+Unlike rawhide, these digest more easily, don’t expand once swallowed, and are less likely to cause blockages when given in proper amounts.

 Are Pig Ears safe for Your Pet?

-Let’s get to the heart of the matter: Are these snacks really a good option for your furry companion?
-Plenty of owners pick them up thinking they’re a simple way to keep their buddy busy, but the reality isn’t always that straightforward.
-It helps to look past the marketing and focus on what they actually contain, how they’re made, and how your pal might respond.
-What seems like an easy pick-me-up can sometimes bring surprises, so knowing both the benefits and possible downsides is essential before handing one over.
+Let’s get to a key question: does this really make sense for a furry companion?
+Many owners grab it thinking it’s an easy way to keep them busy, but reality isn’t always that simple.
+It helps to look past marketing and focus on ingredients, how it’s made, and how they might react.
+What feels convenient at first can bring surprises, so understanding both upsides and downsides matters before offering it.

 Risk #1: Bacterial Contamination

-In 2019, the CDC and FDA connected these treats to salmonella outbreaks affecting both animals and people.
-As a result, the products were recalled.
+In 2019, CDC and FDA connected these items to salmonella outbreaks affecting animals and humans, which led to recalls.

 Risk #2: Choking Hazard